Basxxzz/NSDUH-2021-2023-CausalML/README.md

 # 3. Data

+**Dataset:** National Survey on Drug Use and Health (NSDUH), 2021–2023 public-use files Raw NSDUH microdata are not included in this repository due to licensing.
+Interested readers can request the 2021–2023 public-use files from SAMHSA and place the pooled .dta file at the project root as NSDUH_2021_2023.dta.
-**Dataset:** National Survey on Drug Use and Health (NSDUH), 2021–2023 public-use files **Population:** Women aged **18–49**, including pregnant women **N** ≈ varies by year, pooled as harmonized dataset
+**Population:** Women aged **18–49**, including pregnant women **N** ≈ varies by year, pooled as harmonized dataset